beberlei/litecqrs-php/README.md

 ### From 1.0 to 1.1

 * Extending ``LiteCQRS\Command`` and ``LiteCQRS\DomainEvent`` is NOT required anymore.
   In fact you can use any class as command or event.
-The naming concentions alone make sure command handlers and event listeners are detected.
+The naming conventions alone make sure command handlers and event listeners are detected.

 ## Conventions